andrew1007/mrfa-demo/article/part3.md

 ## Visualizing Resolver Functions

-The hardest part is writing the optimal resolver functions.
+The hardest part about effective selectors is writing optimal resolver functions.
 It's helpful to think of a resolver function as an entity that "traverses" the state tree to access necessary nodes.

 The following is a small, normalized, state tree.